Be Beautiful Be Yourself Hollywood Ball

 At the third annual Be Beautiful Be Yourself Hollywood Ball “Silver Screen”, adults with Down syndrome enjoyed a night of dinner and dancing in the era of the Roaring 20s and 30s.

 Adults with Down syndrome age 16 and older, their family and friends, and all community supporters were invited.
-Photos of the event will be available soon!
+View photos of the Hollywood Ball “Silver Screen”

 Friday, May 31, 2013 – Littleton, CO

 9136 W. Bowles Ave.

 At the second annual Be Beautiful Be Yourself Hollywood Ball, adults with Down syndrome enjoyed a night of dinner and dancing on Friday, May 31, 2013, at Red Rocks Church’s Littleton Campus, sponsored by the Global Down Syndrome Foundation and the McDonnell Family Foundation.
 View photos from the event.

 The first Be Beautiful Be Yourself Hollywood Ball for Colorado’s adults with Down syndrome was held on Friday, June 29, 2012 at the former Landmark Theater, now Red Rocks Community Church‘s Littleton Campus.
 The glamorous night of dinner, dancing and awards was well attended by more than 80 people, including 65 people who happen to have Down syndrome.
 Attendees could bring a date to the Ball, or arrive stag to mingle with several typical attendees looking for new dance partners.
 The Be Beautiful Be Yourself Hollywood Ball was free to attend for individuals with Down syndrome, who could also receive a free formal gown from David’s Bridal or a free tuxedo rental from DenverTux.